Beta

 If you’ve transferred your app from another device and weren’t prompted to re-verify your identity you will receive an error when attempting to access online services.
 To resolve this, select More from your app dashboard, then select Reset app and follow the prompts or the above instructions.

-For security purposes, you'll receive a notification on all your myID devices, and an email letting you know your myID is active on another device.
+For security purposes, you'll receive a notification on all devices that have myID notifications enabled, and an email letting you know your myID is active on another device.
 Turn on notifications in your app to ensure you receive notifications.
-You can view your myID setup history in your app.
+You can view a summary of your myID setup history under My devices.

 Check if a Standard identity strength is required for the online service you’re wanting to access.
 Some services accept a Basic identity strength.